xcore/sc_spdif/_sources/api-rx.txt

 ''''''''''''''

-The S/PDIF receive module comprises a single thread that parses data as it arrives on a one-bit port and that outputs words of data onto a streaming channel end.
+The S/PDIF receive module comprises a single thread that parses data as it arrives on a one-bit port and outputs words of data onto a streaming channel end.
 Each word of data carries 24 bits of data and 4 bits of channel information.